Other Types of Oppositions

 - The other party has already been granted a sufficient amount of time to address the issues in their application.

-- Your position may become disadvantageous if such an extension is granted.
+- Your position may become disadvantageous if the extension is granted.

 - The other party has provided insufficient justification for the time extension.